 Deciding which problem and solution to write about can be daunting.
 There’s a lot of information to sort through.
 Thankfully, there are some great places to start looking.

-- Internet Forums are a great way to see what people are talking about or having trouble with.
+Forums can be a great way to see what people are talking about or having trouble with.
 If you see consistencies regarding your industry, consider focusing on those.

 Also, primary sources are often the most accurate.
 Get it straight from the horse’s mouth.
 Ask your customers what their goals and challenges are!